openseadragon/flex-render/README.md

-# OpenSeadragon - xORend Renderer
+# OpenSeadragon - Flex Renderer

 Versatile GPU-accelerated drawer implementation for OpenSeadragon.
-The name comes from [xOpat viewer](https://github.com/RationAI/xopat), where the basis for this rendering engine was developed.
+The design originates from [xOpat viewer](https://github.com/RationAI/xopat), where the basis for this rendering engine was developed.

 See it in action and get started using it at [https://openseadragon.github.io/][openseadragon].